The Sonny Comedy Revue: Reception

 Nevertheless, the show was in immediate trouble, as the premiere episode ranked 41st out of 61 programs for the week.
-Subsequent episodes fared even more poorly: the October 24, 1974 episode, for example, ranked 50th out of 53 shows.
+Subsequent episodes fared even more poorly: the October 20, 1974 episode, for example, ranked 50th out of 53 shows.
 ABC programmers themselves realized just weeks into the new season that the program was hampered by its poor time slot, competing against established TV shows like Kojak and The Wonderful World of Disney.
 Disney on NBC had a jump start by airing at 7:30 PM (Kojak aired at 8:30 on CBS), while Bono's show did not start until 8:00 PM.

+The show was also the victim of a weak ABC schedule that fall.
+"ABC is into the most disastrous new show scheduling in more than a decade," said Joyce Haber of The Los Angeles Times.
+"ABC's ratings are so weak, overall, that the chances of any new show scoring high enough in the Nielsen numbers for a pick up next fall are minimal."

-By mid-October, Les Brown of the New York Times reported that ABC was considering moving the show at mid-season to 7:30 PM, but a continued decline in ratings took the mid-season option off the table and the show was cancelled after 13 episodes.
-The last original episode aired December 22, 1974 (a Christmas-themed episode with guest star Lucie Arnaz), and the final episode aired December 29, 1974 (a repeat episode with guest Clifton Davis).
+By mid-October, Les Brown of the New York Times reported that ABC was considering moving the show at mid-season to 7:30 PM, but a continued decline in ratings took the mid-season option off the table.
+On November 14,1974, ABC announced its "second season" schedule and the cancellation of The Sonny Comedy Revue.
+The last of 13 original episodes aired December 22, 1974 (a Christmas-themed episode with guest star Lucie Arnaz), and the final episode aired December 29, 1974 (a repeat episode with guest Clifton Davis).
 After its demise, the show was nominated for an Emmy for Outstanding Achievement in Costume Design for the 1974–1975 season.